michaelrob/config-local/README.md

 These are the configs and scripts that I use.
 Mostly when setting up a new machine.

+For the most part these are all dev related packages for various languages that I play with.
+Remembering install information is the worst.

 Also listed is some common information that I need for mysql and other packages.

 ### Installation

 * `ruby install.rb`

+Below are the commands that I'm simplifying.

 #### Brew -- http://brew.sh/